kevin-wang-cy/repo-root/reposync-root/README.md

 First, you need build the docker images in your docker host.
 For example:
 > docker build -f Dockerfile.basebuildbox -t kevinwangcy/basebuildbox:latest

-Above is to build the base image for follow image, you just need run above command once in your docker host.
+Above is to build the base image for below image, you just need run above command once in your docker host.

-Then, build the docker image which will be used to sync your repositories perodically.
+Then, build the docker image which will be used to sync your repositories pierodically.
 > docker build -t kevinwangcy/reposync:latest .

 The 3rd step for preparation is to decide from which repository you want to clone and to which repository you want to upload to.
 You need refer to [repos/README](repos/README.md) to complete this step.